Robust Stance Detection: Understanding Public Perceptions in Social Media: Proposed Model

 \subsection{Domain-adaptive Single-target}

 One major challenge in domain-adaptive stance detection is that collecting samples for a target domain can be expensive and usually requires human annotations.
-Even with annotated data, modeling a domain-adaptive stance detection is difficult due to the complexity of the dataset which contains far more distinct features over different domains~\cite{schiller2021stance}.
+Even with annotated data, modeling a domain-adaptive stance detection is difficult due to the complexity of the dataset which contains far more distinct features over domains~\cite{schiller2021stance}.
 These features often form spurious correlations within a specific domain and make the models brittle to domain shift.
-For example, the presence of question marks in a specific stance or highly negative sentiment associated with a particular stance leads to a decrease in performance~\cite{kaushal2021twt}.
+For instance, the presence of question marks in a specific stance or highly negative sentiment associated with a particular stance has been demonstrated to lead to a performance decrease~\cite{kaushal2021twt}.

 To address the aforementioned challenges and control these variants on the domain-adaptive stance detection problem, we adapt counterfactual concepts to the source domain.
 A domain-counterfactual example is defined as a result text of intervening on the domain variable of the original example and converting it to the target domain while keeping other features (e.g., overall structure of the sentence) fixed.
 Given an example data from the COVID-19 vaccination domain (source domain), the generator first recognizes the terms related to the domain.
 Then, it intervenes on these terms, replacing them with text that links the example to the wearing face mask domain (target domain) while keeping the stance.
 We utilize source domain instances in combination with a small portion of target domain instances to incorporate target domain information in generating the counterfactuals specific to the target domain.
 These counterfactuals are then combined as input for the subsequent stage.
-Following the work of ~\cite{calderon2022docogen}, we adopt a T5-based language model (LM) to generate counterfactuals for a given target domain $\mathcal{T}$.
+Following the work of ~\cite{calderon2022docogen}, we adopt a T5-based language model to generate counterfactuals for a given target domain $\mathcal{T}$.
 In this approach, we train the T5-based LM to convert samples from source domain $\mathcal{S}$ to a given target domain $\mathcal{T}$.